javorszky/cassidoo-interview-questions/2020-12-07/readme.md

 Complete with carrys and everything.
 The best part is that it can multiple two arbitrarily large string numbers together.

 I'm about 100% sure the code can be made better, but it works.
 And has tests.

+## how to use it

+You need to have go installed on your computer.

+Then clone the repository, and run it with `go run main.go` from the root of the repository.
+That will run this week's solution.

+At some point I'll add interactive cli to the runner too.